Skip to main content

 Mikumi National Park

 The most accessible major national park in Tanzania from Dar es Salaam.
 The Mkata floodplain supports lion, leopard, elephant, buffalo, hippo, and a rich bird community.
 The park borders the Selous/Nyerere ecosystem and shares wildlife populations.
-A two to three day visit to Mikumi can be combined with a Dar es Salaam arrival or a Zanzibar beach stay for guests who have limited time to reach the northern circuit.
+A two to three day visit can combine with a Dar arrival or a Zanzibar beach stay for guests who lack time for the northern circuit.

 Udzungwa Mountains

-The Udzungwa Mountains are a biodiversity hotspot with multiple endemic species found nowhere else.
-The Sanje mangabey — a critically endangered primate — is the most significant: visible on guided forest walks along the river channels.
-The Sanje Waterfalls hike (four to five hours round trip) passes through primary forest and ends at a 170-metre waterfall.
-For guests interested in primate ecology, forest birding, or endemic species, the Udzungwa is one of the most rewarding destinations in Tanzania.
+A biodiversity hotspot with multiple endemic species found nowhere else.
+The Sanje mangabey — a critically endangered primate — is visible on guided forest walks along river channels.
+The Sanje Waterfalls hike (four to five hours round trip) passes through primary forest to a ~170-metre waterfall.
+For primate ecology, forest birding, or endemic species, Udzungwa is among Tanzania’s most rewarding destinations.

 Saadani National Park

 Saadani is the only national park in East Africa where the bush meets the beach — a combination unique on the continent.
-Lion, elephant, and buffalo wander the coastal zone.
-Dhow fishing boats pass offshore.
-Mangrove boat safaris on the Wami River access hippo, crocodile, and extraordinary birdlife.
+Lion, elephant, and buffalo use the coastal zone; dhows pass offshore.
+Mangrove boat safaris on the Wami River access hippo, crocodile, and strong birdlife.
 The beach is Indian Ocean quality.
-Saadani is undervisited and logistically straightforward from Dar es Salaam (three-hour transfer or direct boat from Zanzibar).
+Undervisited and straightforward from Dar (about three hours) or by boat from Zanzibar.

 How to include